Kamus SABDA Mobile

 conjecture(v = verb.cognition) hypothecate, hypothesise, hypothesize, speculate, suppose, theorise, theorize - to believe especially on uncertain or tentative grounds; "Scientists supposed that large dinosaurs lived in swamps"

-They conjecture that there was a traffic accident
+Sample sentences: They %s that there was a traffic accident

 An opinion, or judgment, formed on defective or presumptive evidence; probable inference; surmise; guess; suspicion.
 [1913 Webster]